abdelrahmansamir1/Women-s-E-Commerce-Clothing-Reviews/README.md

 **Features**

-1) `Clothing ID`: Integer Categorical variable that refers to the specific piece being reviewed.
+1) `Clothing ID`: Integer Categorical variable that refers to the specific piece beig reviewed.
 2) `Age`: Positive Integer variable of the reviewers age.
 3) `Title`: String variable for the title of the review.
 4) `Review` Text: String variable for the review body.